 Learn to Sail Texas

 Note!
-We have made a change to the class start time and cost beginning on 8/19/13
+We have made a change to the class start time.

+schedule varies.
 The class combines the curriculum of the ASA 103 and ASA 104 classes over a 3-1/2 days and 3 nights

 time period.
 Class start time was modified to save students the expense of a night in a local hotel,

 (Many students drive in from central Texas and Oklahoma).